openmrs/openmrs-esm-core/docs/getting_started/setup.md

 npx openmrs develop --sources packages/esm-*-app/
 ```

-will run a local server with all the microfrontends matching the pattern.
+will run a local server with all the frontend modules matching the pattern.

 Alternatively, you can also specify the `--sources` argument multiple times, e.g.,